What to do with all those free resources you’ve downloaded

 Or use a service like Unroll.me.

-When all is said and done, remember this: you’re better off signing up for just one resource, and actually following the tips/instructions shared in that one resource, than you are in signing up for everything you come across.
+When all is said and done, remember this: you’re better off signing up for just one resource, and actually following the tips/instructions shared in that one resource, than you are in signing up for all the free resources you come across.
 The overwhelm that comes from knowing you never have time to do ‘All the things’ is just not worth it!